AlbinTouma/illicitfinance.github.io/index.md

 Welcome to Illicit Finance for investigators, a collection of investigations on illicit financial flows and the business networks behind war and war crimes.

-My background is in anti-money laundering solutions and evidence-based policy research.
-I was first motivated by the challenge of mapping illicit financial flows when I set up [Know Your Sanctions](https:/knowyoursanctions.com).
-In light of the war in Ukraine, I joined OSINT for Ukraine and decided to write "Illicit Finance" as a way of collating investigations and policy reviews.
+I began mapping illicit financial flows when I set up [Know Your Sanctions](https://knowyoursanctions.com/) and in light of the war in Ukraine, I joined OSINT for Ukraine and decided to write "Illicit Finance" as a way of collating investigations and policy reviews.

 My goals are: